takemaru/dnet/README.md

 DNET requires distribution network data including topology (line connectivity and switch positions), and loads and impedances for all line sections.
-DNET supports the constraints of radiality, line capacity, and voltage drop.
+DNET supports the constraints of radiality, line capacity, and voltage profiles.
 Capacitor control is not cared in DNET.

 DNET can be used freely under the MIT license, which is found in `MIT-LICENSE.txt` in the DNET package.
 We would really appreciate if